sylumer/automators/.github/readme.md

 # Automators Podcast (Obsidian Vault)

 <img align="left" width="100" height="100" src="https://relayfm.s3.amazonaws.com/uploads/broadcast/image_2x/44/automators_artwork.png">
-Welcome to the GitHub repository for an Obsidian vault dedicated to [the Automators podcast](https://www.relay.fm/automators) from [Relay FM](https://www.relay.fm).
-The aim is to provide a resource to complement the expisodes and help you find further sources of information, connections between episodes, and discover the wonderful world of automation through the Automators podcast.
+Welcome to the GitHub repository for an Obsidian vault dedicated to <a href="https://www.relay.fm/automators">the Automators podcast</a> from <a href="https://www.relay.fm">Relay FM</a>.
+The aim is to provide a resource to complement the episodes and help you find further sources of information, connections between episodes, and discover the wonderful world of automation through the Automators podcast.
+The vault consists of hundreds of linked Markdown files covering the episodes, technology, organisations, people, and approaches.

 <span style="clear: both"></span>